State of Washington Classified Job Specification

 Desirable Qualifications

-A Doctoral degree with a major in mathematics or statistics with emphasis in animal population or management OR fisheries science or fisheries management with an emphasis in mathematics or statistics relative to animal population biology or management.
+A Doctoral degree with a major in mathematics or statistics with emphasis in animal population or management, natural resource science or management with an emphasis in mathematics or statistics relative to animal population biology or management.

 OR